ballerina-platform/module-ballerinax-persist.sql/ballerina/Module.md

 This module provides relation database support for the `bal persist` feature, which provides functionality to store and query data from a relational database conveniently through a data model instead of using SQL query language.

-Currently, this package supports MySQL, MSSQL, PostgreSQL as the relational database.
+Currently, this package supports MySQL, MSSQL, PostgreSQL, H2 as the relational database.
 However, we are also planning to add support for other relational databases such as Oracle.

-The MySQL, MSSQL, PostgreSQL data stores are relational database management systems that stores data in tables.
+The MySQL, MSSQL, PostgreSQL, H2 data stores are relational database management systems that stores data in tables.
 None of these data stores is the default data store for the `bal persist` feature.
 Therefore, you need to explicitly specify the data store when initializing `bal persist` in your application. as follows,

 ```
 $ bal persist init --datastore mysql
 $ bal persist init --datastore mssql
 $ bal persist init --datastore postgresql
+$ bal persist init --datastore h2
 ```

 ## Supported Ballerina Types